Meadowdale Junior Football & cheer

 Cheerleading Information

-The Meadowdale cheer team, will cheer for Meadowdale Junior Football teams, and is available for those entering 3rd - 8th grade in the fall of the given season.
+The Meadowdale Jr. Cheer team cheers for the Meadowdale Junior Football teams and is open to students entering grades 3–8 in the Fall of the upcoming season.

-The Cheerleaders season runs from August through November, but will be able to participate in any optional activities that rest of the program participates in- such as workouts, camps, or team bonding events.
-Keep an eye on the calendar on the home page for details.
+The Jr. Cheer season runs August through November.
+Cheerleaders are also welcome to join any optional activities the rest of the program participates in, such as workouts, camps, and team bonding events.
+Keep an eye on the calendar on our home page for details.

-Practices typically start in August and will be 2-3 days a week for 1.5-2 hours*; this will depend on age/grade level and coaching staff.
-Practices will typically be the same time and place as the football teams’ practice (MMS).
-Practice may be relocated or rescheduled for extreme weather.
-Practice may be modified if we must move to a concrete/paved covered area, as we cannot stunt on concrete or pavement or with wet feet.
+Practices typically begin in early August and are held 2–3 days a week for 1.5–2 hours, depending on age/grade level and coaching staff.
+Practices are usually held at the same time and place as football practice (MMS).
+In cases of extreme weather, practice may be relocated or rescheduled.
+If we move to a covered concrete or paved area, practice will be modified — for safety, we cannot stunt on concrete or pavement, or with wet feet.

-We cheer for the Meadowdale Youth Football teams for 7 Saturdays between mid-August through the end of October but bowl games/championship will go until the second Saturday of November. **
+We cheer for the Meadowdale Youth Football teams on 7 Saturdays from September through the end of October.
+Bowl games and championships extend the season through the second Saturday of November.

 Cheerleader & Parent Expectations